 Pumps allow safe and accurate filling from drums.
 Depending on the requirements, they are available in different versions.
-It is not only important to consider the suitability of the pump for the medium to be filled but the container size and the desired delivery rate are also important criteria for ensuring the best pump is chosen to meet your requirements.
+It is crucial to consider the suitability of the pump for the medium to be filled.
+The container size and the desired delivery rate are also critical criteria for ensuring the best pump is chosen to meet your requirements.

 Here's how to choose the best pump for your application:

-The most important criteria when selecting the appropriate pump is the material to be pumped.
+The most important criterion when selecting the appropriate pump is the material.
 Liquids are highly variable in their viscosity and chemical properties.
-There is no pump that can satisfactorily convey all media - and of course, the pump must also be resistant to the medium to be filled.
+No pump can satisfactorily convey all media - and, of course, the pump must also be resistant to the medium to be filled.
 Depending on the requirement, pumps are therefore optimized for different hazardous substances.

 Pumps for mineral oil products

-Mineral oil pumps are optimised for pumping oils, lubricants and fuels, and therefore suitable for use with different viscosities.
+Mineral oil pumps are optimized for pumping oils, lubricants and fuels and, therefore, suitable for use with different viscosities.

-The safe handling of acids, alkalis, and chemicals also requires specially equipped pumps.
-Small pumps for use un drums, chemical-resistant container pumps, or high-throughout pneumatic diaphragm pumps are suitable for a wide range of applications.
+Safely handling acids, alkalis, and chemicals also requires specially equipped pumps.
+Small pumps for use in drums, chemical-resistant container pumps, or high-throughout pneumatic diaphragm pumps are suitable for various applications.